 For all the reasons stated above, the ZHE's March 15, 2022 Notice of Decision is in error.

-The Neighborhood Associations respectfully request the LUHO to reverse and remand the NOD for a new hearing at which the question posed by the LUHO in his February 18, 2022 Decision on hearing and are able to fully participate.
+The Neighborhood Associations respectfully request the LUHO to reverse and remand the NOD for a new hearing at which the question posed by the LUHO in his February 18, 2022 Decision on Appeal is properly heard and that the Neighborhood Associations receive proper notice of that hearing and are able to fully participate.